zahkiera/gradequery/README.md

 ### Overview

-This C++ program is a grades manager that allows users to add, remove, modify, and display student grades.
+This Grade Query program is a grades manager that allows users to add, remove, modify, and display student grades.
 The grades are stored in a dictionary-like data structure, where the student's name is the key and their grade is the value.
 The program also calculates the average grade of all students.

 ### Features
 * Add a student with their grade